 Allow callers by adding them to Call Bliss’ Allowed list, or to Groups to activate multiple callers with a single tap.
 Save locations as Places and add callers to automatically allow them whenever you are there.

 This might help

 Do Not Disturb suppresses notifications for unwanted calls, it doesn’t directly block them.
 Unwanted callers are sent to voicemail only when the iPhone’s screen is locked.
 If unwanted callers are still ringing your phone, review the following checklist or tap the ‘Activation Help’ button for detailed instructions on how to configure Do Not Disturb and Call Bliss properly.

 - Is Do Not Disturb on?
 Do Not Disturb is on if a small crescent moon is visible in your iPhones top status bar.
 If you enabled scheduling for Do Not Disturb, it will be turned off every day.

 - Is the ‘Bliss Exceptions’ group assigned as Do Not Disturb’s exceptions group?
 Go to your iPhone Settings, and verify that in Notifications-> Do Not Disturb-> ‘Allow Calls From’ is set to ‘Bliss Exceptions’.

 - Was your screen locked when the call occured?
 Calls are NOT suppressed while your iPhone is in use.

 - Was the caller in Call Bliss’ Allowed list?
 Tap the Remove button in the Allowed view to deactivate the caller.
-Or, if using Call Bliss in Blacklist mode, tap the Add button in the Blacklist view to suppress their calls.
+Or, if using Call Bliss in Excludelist mode, tap the Add button in the Excludelist view to suppress their calls.

 How does Do Not Disturb work?